katrinamichanicou/GoldenSquare/takeaway_project/reflections.md

 What didn't go well:

-    1. I don't think I did a great job in the planning stage.
-       I could have spent more time planning.
+    1. I don't think I did a great job in the planning stage / could have spent more time planning.
        When it came to execution I changed a lot of the structure and some of the methods This made it clear that it wasn't well thought out